 Through my teaching and scholarship as a faculty member at Gettysburg College, I study the intersection of gender issues, environmental change, and practices of equitable and sustainable development.
 I am particularly interested in how these issues manifest in the borderlands of wildlife protected areas, where people frequently conflict with both one another and with members of other species over questions of space.

 I'm a feminist geographer with a research agenda organized around equity issues in natural resource use and management.
-With a regional focus in India, I maintain specific interests in participatory approaches to community-based conservation and development, studies of human-wildlife conflict, and the politics of protected areas.
+With a regional focus in India, I maintain specific interests in participatory approaches to community-based conservation and development, gender mainstreaming debates, studies of human-wildlife conflict, and the politics of protected areas.
 My theoretical approaches are interdisciplinary and emphasize cultural and political ecology, feminist environmentalism, critical development studies, and animal geography.

-My active research currently includes a collaborative project with colleagues at the Wildlife Institute of India, about people's differentiated experiences of environmental change (agro-ecological systems, forest and grasslands, interactions with wildlife, and observations about climate change) in high-altitude communities of the Uttarakhand Himalaya, India), where human-wildlife conflict and changing agro-ecosystems pose key threats.
-I also maintain an active interest in conservation conflicts and coexistence initatives in the Rajaji-Corbett National Parks corridor in Uttarakhand.
-In addition, and in collaboration with local NGO Project Gaia, I'm working with students to examine the potential for clean cookstoves to reduce black carbon, promote sustainable livelihoods, and support women's empowerment, and contribute to biodiversity conservation objectives.
+My active research currently includes a collaborative project with colleagues at the Wildlife Institute of India, about people's differentiated experiences of environmental change (agro-ecological systems, forest and grasslands, interactions with wildlife, and observations about climate change) in high-altitude communities of the Uttarakhand Himalaya, India).
+In addition, and in collaboration with local NGO Project Gaia, I'm working with students to examine the potential for clean cookstoves to reduce black carbon, promote sustainable livelihoods, support women's empowerment, and contribute to biodiversity conservation objectives.
 Finally, and closer to home, I'm in the earliest stages of development of a new project about wildlife rescue sanctuaries and the potential for new, related forms of conservation education.

 I welcome potential ES460 (independent study) students and qualified student research assistants who share any of these broad theoretical, topical, or regional research interests.
-If any of these areas interest you, please get in touch or come by for a visit!
+If any of these areas interest you, too, please get in touch or come by for a visit!